-This favorite old way to use up bits and pieces of crayons has been updated to appeal to both very young kids and the older kids who are looking for a bigger challenge.
+This Crayon Butterfly is a favorite old way to use up bits and pieces of crayons.
+This craft project has been updated to appeal to both very young kids and the older kids who are looking for a bigger challenge.

 Bits of crayon

 Warm iron (under adult supervision)

 Click on Printables and print out butterfly pattern or create your own.

 Place a piece of wax paper over butterfly pattern.
 Sprinkle crayon shavings (sparingly!) on wax paper following the design on the download.